salesforce-heroku-workshops/enterprise-java-developer/index.md

 1. In Eclipse select `Run` from the menu bar
 2. Select `Run Configurations...`
 3. Select `Java Application`
-4. Select the `New launch configuration` icon (above the filter field)
+4. Select the `New launch configuration` icon (the icon above the filter field that represents a new file)
 5. In the `Name` field enter `webapp-runner for x` (replacing x with your project name)
 6. In the `Main class` field enter `webapp.runner.launch.Main`
 7. Select the `Browse...` button next to the `Project` field
 8. Select your project from the list
+9. Select `OK`
-9. Select the `Arguments` tab
+10. Select the `Arguments` tab
-10. In the `Program arguments` field enter `src/main/webapp`
+11. In the `Program arguments` field enter `src/main/webapp`
-11. Select `Run`
+12. Select `Run`

 Test that the application is working locally by opening [http://localhost:8080](http://localhost:8080) in your browser.
 You should see something similar to what you saw with your application on Heroku.
 Test that the application is working with the database by visiting the `people page` and adding a `Person`.
 When running locally this application uses an in-memory database.

 Now lets make a simple change to the application, test that change locally, and then deploy the change on Heroku.

-1. Open the `src/main/webapp/WEB-INF/jsp/people.jsp` file
+1. In Eclipse open the `src/main/webapp/WEB-INF/jsp/people.jsp` file
 2. Locate the line that displays each person's name:

          <td>${person.lastName}, ${person.firstName}</td>